-Church By The Sea is a non-denominational Church serving the gulf beaches including, Madeira Treasure Island, Redington, St. Pete Beach - as well as the cities of Seminole and St. Petersburg.
+Church By The Sea is a non-denominational Church serving the gulf beaches including Madeira Beach, Treasure Island, Redington, St. Pete Beach - as well as the cities of Seminole and St. Petersburg.

 Offering programs for Youth, Children, Adult, and Seniors.